IBM/ibm-healthcheck-operator/README.md

 ## SecurityContextConstraints Requirements

-The IBM system health check service supports running with the OpenShift Container Platform 4.3 default restricted Security Context Constraints (SCCs).
+The IBM System Healthcheck service supports running with the OpenShift Container Platform 4.3 default restricted Security Context Constraints (SCCs).

 For more information about the OpenShift Container Platform Security Context Constraints, see [Managing Security Context Constraints](https://docs.openshift.com/container-platform/4.3/authentication/managing-security-context-constraints.html).

-## (Optional) Developer guide
+## Developer guide

 If, as a developer, you are looking to build and test this operator to try out and learn more about the operator and its capabilities, you can use the following developer guide.
 This guide provides commands for a quick install and initial validation for running the operator.